benjaminselfridge/model-checking/doc/ModelChecking2.md

 type LineNumber = Int
 ```

-A statement in our language either modifies the current environment, or
+A statement in MIG either modifies the current environment, or
 conditionally goes to the given line number:

 ``` {.haskell .literate}